nxtlytics/jenkins-controller/README.md

 ### Adding additional Configuration as Code

-The Configuration as Code ([CasC](https://github.com/jenkinsci/configuration-as-code-plugin)) plugin is installed as part of the Jenkins Master container and will read all configuration files out of the `/usr/share/jenkins/ref/casc_configs/` directory.
+The Configuration as Code ([CasC](https://github.com/jenkinsci/configuration-as-code-plugin)) plugin is installed as part of the Jenkins Controller container and will read all configuration files out of the `/usr/share/jenkins/ref/casc_configs/` directory.
 The CasC plugin docs have [examples](https://github.com/jenkinsci/configuration-as-code-plugin/tree/master/demos) for how to configure many popular plugins.

 ### Additional configuration with groovy